 "I am excited that soon we will open our state-of-the-art adult hospital, launching a new chapter in how, together, we offer outstanding patient care.
 For all of us, our new home will be a place to continue to impact lives in a beautiful, healing environment."

 As we expand to better serve your needs, we want to keep you in the know.
-Opening in spring 2021, the new Loma Linda University Medical Center tower on the Dennis and Carol Troesh Medical Campus will stand at 268 feet — making it the tallest hospital in California.
+Opening in 2021, the new Loma Linda University Medical Center tower on the Dennis and Carol Troesh Medical Campus will stand at 268 feet — making it the tallest hospital in California.
 But what's truly exciting is the impact this transformation will make on the region as it advances our ability to continue providing excellent healthcare.
 The new Medical Center tower is more than a building; it's a beacon of hope for brighter, better tomorrows in this community.

 Campus Transformation Highlights